 Bugs and Failures:

 Obviously, this was a pretty big deal.
-Had there been an emergency, that message would not have ever sent.
+Had there been an emergency, that message would not have ever been sent.
 Period.

 In the end, the only ‘fix’ for the issue was rebooting the device entirely.
 After which, it worked flawlessly for the rest of the hike.
 Of course, that might sound like an obvious/easy fix, but when you’re dealing with a device where the default ‘fix’ is to simply wait longer for the message to send, in an emergency, it might not be obvious to reboot it.